idimitriadis0/TranslateOnLinux/docs/index.md

 Not to mention the different online browser-based localization platforms which can be used on GNU/Linux:

+* [Smartling](https://www.smartling.com): A translation management solution which includes a web CAT tool which help automate, manage, and professionally translate content.
 * [Crowdin](https://crowdin.com/)
 * [Transifex](https://www.transifex.com/): Proprietary and closed source, but often used to translate open-source software.
 Free for translators.
 * [Weblate](https://weblate.org/en/): Free/Libre open source software, it can be self-hosted or you can pay for hosting services.
 * [Pontoon](https://pontoon.mozilla.org/): Used to localize the interface of Mozilla Firefox websites.
 * [Zanata](http://zanata.org/)
 * [Pootle](http://pootle.translatehouse.org/)
 * [POEditor](https://poeditor.com/)
 * [Webtranslateit](https://webtranslateit.com/en)

 # Translation related tasks and tools